opencoff/sigtool/README.md

 ### How is the file encryption done?
 The file encryption uses AES-GCM-256 in AEAD mode.
 The encryption uses a random 32-byte AES-256 key.
-This key is mixed in with the header checksum as a safeguard to protect the header against accidental or malicious corruption.
+This root key is expanded via HKDF-SHA256 into:

+   - AES-GCM-256 key (32 bytes)
+   - AES Nonce (12 bytes)
+   - HMAC-SHA-256 key (32 bytes)

+The input to the HKDF is the root-key, header-checksum ("salt") and a context string.

 The input is broken into chunks and each chunk is individually AEAD encrypted.
 The default chunk size is 4MB (4 * 1048576 bytes).
 Each chunk generates
-its own nonce from a global salt.
-The nonce is calculated as follows:
+its own nonce: the top-4 bytes of the nonce is the chunk-number.
+The actual chunk-length and EOF marker is used as additional data (the "AD" of "AEAD").

-        - v1: SHA256 of the salt, the chunk length and the block number.
-        - v2: Last 8 bytes of a 32-byte salt is the big-endian encoding of the chunk-length and block number

 The last block has its most-signficant-bit set to 1 to denote EOF.
 Thus, the maximum chunk size is set to 1GB.

+We calculate a running hmac of the plaintext blocks; when sender identity is present, the final HMAC is signed via the sender's Ed25519 key.
+This signature is appended as the "trailer" (last 64 bytes of the encrypted file are the Ed25519 signature).

+When sender identity is not present, the last bytes are random bytes.

 ### What is the public-key cryptography in sigtool?
 `sigtool` uses ephemeral Curve25519 keys to generate shared secrets